gnkhata/ClusterRAG/README.md

 ---

 ## Notes

-- This repository is intentionally anonymized for double-blind review.
 - All hyperparameters follow the configuration reported in the paper.
 - The `--mode` argument supports `user-only`, `collab`, and `hybrid` settings where applicable.